42 breaking releases

 Limitations

-resvg doesn't rely on any system libraries, which implies that we cannot use native text rendering.
-Nevertheless, native text rendering is optimized for small horizontal text, which is not that common is SVG.
+doesn't rely on any system libraries, which implies that we cannot use native text rendering.
+Nevertheless, native text rendering is optimized for small horizontal text, which is not that common in SVG. - Unicode-only

 It's the 21st century.
 Text files that aren't UTF-8 encoded are no longer relevant.